 5. Articles should focus on real-world applications (i.e., case studies or customer success stories), advancements in technology, market trends and research, or insightful commentary.

 6. Every article must be written with a “real-time” angle in mind.
 When we refer to “real time,” we really mean “near” real time or “business” real time.
-And we define it as the amount of time that lapses from the receipt of the data until a decision is made.
+And we define that as the amount of time that lapses from the receipt of the data until a decision is made.
 Generally, we consider a time latency of 15 minutes or less as real time.
 Sometimes, the decisions are made and executed automatically and instantaneously by a computer program—and sometimes they are made by a business user or operator who evaluates the conditions and decides what action to take and executes the action.
+Think about it as “data in motion” (as opposed to “data at rest”) that triggers action or insight.

 7. Article length: 750-1,500 words submitted as Microsoft Word document.